hellowac/mapnik-wiki-zh-cn/MapnikReleaseSteps.md

 make test-release
 ```

+If the `make test-release` build works then go to https://github.com/mapnik/mapnik/releases, find the latest draft release created by `make release` and publish it publically.

 ### Post tag updates

 * If there are new styling or datasource options, create a new `mapnik-reference` entry for the release: https://github.com/mapnik/mapnik-reference